mikey-no/cert_tool/README.md

 # Other

 1) The private key may be encrypted (but has not been fully tested)
-2) Not sure why I didn't use the [TestClient functionality in Starlettle](https://www.starlette.io/testclient/), when I started this project I also wrote a sockets based solution without FastAPI (but I have not included this in this project).
+2) Not sure why I didn't use the [TestClient functionality in Starlettle](https://www.starlette.io/testclient/).
+3) Password functionality is not fully tested in main_root.py
+4) Log settings not fully tested